stokeydev/pa1/README.md

   - A user can find a video tour of the area.

 ### **Returning Visitor**
-  - A user can quickly access the menu via the landing page to visit what they can do in the neighbourhood.
+  - A user can quickly access the other pages via the landing page to revisit information or find new information.
   - A user can learn about the history of the area.
   - A user can find social media links in the footer.
   - A user can use the contact form to connect with the community.

 ### **Frequent Visitor**
   - A user can see what they can do in the neighbourhood.
-  - A user can view the social media links to check for menu updates.
+  - A user can view the social media links to check for updates (if any).

 ---